-As the name implies, the Yeti Lithium line marks the company’s first foray into the use of lithium power cells in their products.
-This delivers significant improvements in terms of both size and weight over the previous generation, which used lead acid batteries instead.
-In comparison, the new Goal Zero Yeti Lithium 1000 weighs just 42 pounds, which is 61 pounds lighter than the Yeti 1250, which has been on the market for several years.
-The new model is more compact too, shaving several inches off of its dimensions.
+As the name implies, the Yeti Lithium line marks the company’s first foray into the use of lithium power cells in its products.
+This delivers significant improvements in terms of both size and weight over the previous generation, which used lead-acid batteries instead.
+In comparison, the new Goal Zero Yeti Lithium 1000 weighs just 40 pounds — that’s 63 pounds lighter than the Yeti 1250, which has been on the market for several years.
+The new model is also more compact, shaving several inches off of its predecessor’s dimensions.

-A new smart screen integrated onto the front of the Yeti Lithium provides constant monitoring of power consumption, showing how much is being drained by the gadgets that are plugged in at any given time.
-That same screen also displays the time remaining until it’s full or empty, as well as an easy to read battery indicator forthe current charge level.
+A new smart screen integrated onto the front of the Yeti Lithium provides constant monitoring of power consumption, showing how much is being drained by the gadgets that are plugged into it at any given time.
+That same screen also displays the time remaining until it’s full or empty, as well as an easy-to-read battery indicator for the current charge level.
 In other words, it helps take all of the guesswork out of knowing just how much power you still have at your disposal.

 - Power your entire backcountry expedition with the Suaoki G500

 - This portable power station can keep a mini-fridge running for up to 2 days